 Federal Supplemental Educational Opportunity Grant

 Pell Grant recipients with the lowest expected family contributions are considered first for an FSEOG.
 FSEOG funding is limited, therefore all eligible students may not receive this award.
-This grant is typically awarded on a first-come, first-served basis.
 The FSEOG does not have to be repaid.

-Federal student loans are government-backed, also known as guaranteed.
+Federal student loans are government-backed, guaranteed loans.
 They are low-cost, fixed-rate loans that can be subsidized (need based) or unsubsidized (non-need based).
 Subsidized loans begin to accrue interest when repayment begins, generally six months after you leave school or your attendance drops below half-time, while unsubsidized loans begin to accrue interest as soon as you receive the full amount of the loan.

 - Undergraduate: 6 credits